 Known health effects related to ozone include worsening of bronchitis, asthma, and emphysema and a decrease in lung function.
 Particulate matter can also lead to a variety of health effects in people.
 These include premature death of people with heart or lung disease, heart attacks, irregular heartbeat, decreased lung function, and increased respiratory symptoms.
 Regional emissions of criteria pollutants contribute to these known health effects.
 The SCAQMD is the primary agency responsible for ensuring the health and welfare of sensitive individuals and that they are not exposed to elevated concentrations of criteria pollutants in the Basin.
-To achieve the health-based standards established by the USEPA, the SCAQMD prepares an AQMP that details regional programs to attain the ambient air quality standards.
+To achieve the health-based standards established by the USEPA, the SCAQMD prepared an AQMP that details regional programs to attain the ambient air quality standards.

-Although the analysis for the proposed project identifies that construction emissions associated with develop envisioned as part of the proposed project would not exceed the SCAQMD's thresholds for VOCs, NOX, CO, SOX, PM2.5, or PM10 emissions, it should be noted that not exceeding the SCAQMD's numeric regional mass daily thresholds does not necessarily correspond to a determination for health risk impacts to sensitive receptors.
+The analysis for the proposed project identifies that construction and operational emissions associated with development envisioned as part of the proposed project would be less than significant under the SCAQMD's thresholds for VOCs, NO_X , CO, SO_X , $PM{2.5}$, or PM{10} emissions.
+However, it should be noted that the SCAQMD's numeric regional mass daily thresholds does not necessarily correspond to a determination for health risk impacts to sensitive receptors.
 This is because the mass daily thresholds are in pounds per day emitted into the air, whereas health effects are determined based on the concentration of emissions in the air at a particular receptor (e.g., ppm by volume of air, or $\mu g/m^3$ of air).
 State and federal ambient air quality standards were developed to protect the most susceptible population groups from adverse health effects and were established in terms of parts per million or micrograms per cubic meter for the applicable emissions.

-However, the SCAQMD acknowledges that they have only been able to correlate potential health outcomes for very large emissions sources; specifically, 6,620 pounds per day (lbs/day) of $NO{X_i}$ and 89,180 lbs/day of VOCs were expected to result in approximately 20 premature deaths per year and

-89,947 school absences due to ozone.
-As identified in Table K above, construction of the proposed project would generate a maximum of 48.9 lbs/day of $NO_X$ and 37.9 lbs/day of VOCs and as shown in Table L, operation of the proposed project would generate a maximum of 60.2 lbs/day of $NO_X$ and 80.9 lbs/day of VOCs.
-Therefore, it is not expected that any future development associated with the proposed project would generate 6,620 lbs/day of $NO_X$ or 89,180 lbs/day of VOC emissions.
+However, the SCAQMD acknowledges that they have only been able to correlate potential health outcomes for very large emissions sources; specifically, 6,620 pounds per day (lbs/day) of NOx, and 89,180 lbs/day of VOCs were expected to result in approximately 20 premature deaths per year and 89,947 school absences due to ozone.
+48 As identified in Table K above, construction of the proposed project would generate a maximum of 86.5 lbs/day of NO_x and 58.8 lbs/day of VOCs and as shown in Table L, operation of the proposed project would generate a maximum of 50.8 lbs/day of NO_x and 43.8 lbs/day of VOCs.
+Therefore, it is not expected that any future development associated with the proposed project would generate 6,620 lbs/day of NO_X or 89,180 lbs/day of VOC emissions.

-Therefore, emissions associated with the proposed project is not sufficiently high enough to correlate health effects on a Basin-wide level.
+Therefore, emissions associated with the proposed project are not sufficiently high enough to correlate health effects on a Basin-wide level.

 Current scientific, technological, and modeling limitations prevent the relation of expected adverse air quality impacts to likely health consequences.
 For this reason, this discussion explains why it is not feasible to provide such an analysis.
-However, as required by Mitigation Measure AIR-1, once a specific project is proposed, it would still be required to conduct a site-specific localized impact analysis that evaluates potential project health impacts at a project level to immediately adjacent land uses.
+However, once a specific project is proposed, it would still be required to conduct a site-specific localized impact analysis that evaluates potential project health impacts at a project level to immediately adjacent land uses.